CarlosVillars/hieloice/marketplace-pro/PROJECT.md

   don't conclude a deploy is broken/truncated from that alone; check the GitHub blob page's line/byte count (authoritative) before assuming a real problem.
+- The Chrome browser-extension file-upload tool can only upload files already shared with the current AI session (chat attachments, or its own outputs/uploads scratch folders) — it cannot upload arbitrary files from a connected project folder, even if other tools can read them.
+For large files (`app.js` at ~180KB has been the recurring case) that are too big to reliably paste into GitHub's web editor either, the working path is asking Carlos to drag-and-drop the file himself from his real folder into the GitHub "Upload files" page or a Drive folder open in the browser.
+- Google Drive backups live in a "HieloIce Backup" folder owned by a *specific* Google account (`carlosgerardopadillavillars@gmail.com`), not necessarily whichever Google account Chrome happens to be signed into by default.
+If a Drive folder link shows "Necesitas acceso" / "Access denied," check which account owns it (Drive's `get_file_permissions` on the folder ID) and have Carlos switch to that account in Chrome (or open the URL with a `/u/N/` prefix matching that account's slot) before trying again.